 In July 2000, the Company's Board of Directors approved and in September 2000, the Company's stockholders approved the 2000 Plan authorizing the issuance of up to 1,100,000 shares of the Company's common stock, including the 800,000 shares authorized under the 1997 Plan in respect of equity incentive awards made pursuant to the plan.
 When adopted, the plan also had an "evergreen" provision which provided for an automatic annual increase, to be added on the first day of the fiscal year beginning in 2001, equal to the lesser of (a) 3.0% of the outstanding shares on the last day of the prior fiscal year, (b) 100,000 shares, or (c) such lesser number of shares as may be determined by the Board in its sole discretion.
-The Company's Board of Directors administers the 2000 Plan.
+The Company implemented the 2000 Plan upon the effective date of the Company's initial public offering in November 2000.
+The Compensation Committee of the Company's Board of Directors administers the 2000 Plan.
 Awards made under the 2000 Plan typically vest over either a three or a four year period but the plan permits the granting of awards with alternative vesting schedules including vesting based on performance criteria.